JuliaData/DataFrames.jl/spec/Motivation.md

 # Introduction

 We want to use Julia for statistical programming.
 Julia is already a very powerful tool for general mathematical programming, but it is missing several features that are essential for statistical programming.
+We believe the changes that must be made to prepare Julia for statistical programming can be implemented using only Julian modules/packages and will not require changes to the core language.
+As such, we are building a package called `DataFrame` that implements the necessary changes.

-To explain why these missing features are essential and to motivate the changes that need to be made to Julia to make up for their absence (which we believe are possible using only modules/packages rather than changes to the core language), we can consider several examples of increasing complexity that involve calculating means:
+To (1) explain why the missing features implemented by `DataFrame` are essential and (2) motivate the changes that need to be made to Julia to make up for their absence, we describe several examples of increasing complexity below that involve calculating various types of means:

 * _Case 1_: We want to calculate the mean of a list of 5 numbers: `x1`, `x2`, `x3`, `x4` and `x5`.
 We can represent these numbers as a vector `v = [x1, x2, x3, x4, x5]`.
 We can compute the mean of `v` in Julia using the `mean()` function from `base/statistics.jl` by calling `mean(v)`.
 For this sort of computation, Julia shines.
 * _Case 2_: The approach taken above works well unless one or more of the values `x1` through `x5` is missing.
 Most real world data sets contain missing values, but the approach for computing means used above has no ability to handle even a single missing value.
 There are two problems: